jobvisser03/jv-nix-config/README.md

 # Nix/Home Manager flake configuration

 This repository contains my personal Nix/Home Manager configuration.
 I currently use Nix mainly in Home Manager and am very happy with it.

+Main features:

-Mainly because each machine that I work on now has the same command line tools with the same configuration.
+- Each machine has the same command line tools with the same configuration (zsh, starship, git, ...)
+- Shared command history between multiple machines thanks to atuin

 I tried using nix-darwin and NixOS, but at the moment they don't bring much value to me.
 I work with Python a lot, in various team structures, and for now I want to keep using regular virtual environments for my Python projects, which seems like a hassle in NixOS.
 Thanks to nix-darwin I can now do sudo using Touch ID on my Macbook, but I don't use it for much else.